j3-signalroom/iac-snowflake-admin_service_user-rsa_key_credentials_creation-script/README.md

 # IaC Snowflake Admin Service User RSA Key Credentials Creation Script
-This script greatly enhances the efficiency and security of an enterprise’s operations.
-It streamlines the process of creating a Snowflake admin service user that uses RSA key pair authentication.
-This admin service user will eventually be responsible for creating Snowflake Service Users.
+This script automates the creation of a Snowflake admin service user secured with RSA key-pair authentication.
+Designed for enterprise environments, it standardizes and accelerates the onboarding of Snowflake service users while maintaining strict security and compliance controls.

 **Table of Contents**